sovrynn/ecdo/0-FOUNDATION-THEORY/solar-system/README.md

 - `universe`: Information concerning the universe outside of Earth's solar system.

+## The Great Year

+The term Great Year has more than one major meaning.
+It is defined by scientific astronomy as "The period of one complete cycle of the equinoxes around the ecliptic, or about 25,800 years".
+[5]

+## Precession of the equinoxes

+"In astronomy, axial precession is a gravity-induced, slow, and continuous change in the orientation of an astronomical body's rotational axis.
+In the absence of precession, the astronomical body's orbit would show axial parallelism.[2]
+In particular, axial precession can refer to the gradual shift in the orientation of Earth's axis of rotation in a cycle of approximately 26,000 years."
+[4]

+## Milankovitch Cycles [3]

+"Milankovitch cycles describe the collective effects of changes in the Earth's movements on its climate over thousands of years.
+The term was coined and named after the Serbian geophysicist and astronomer Milutin Milanković.
+In the 1920s, he hypothesized that variations in eccentricity, axial tilt, and precession combined to result in cyclical variations in the intra-annual and latitudinal distribution of solar radiation at the Earth's surface, and that this orbital forcing strongly influenced the Earth's climatic patterns."

+"Of all the orbital cycles, Milankovitch believed that obliquity had the greatest effect on climate, and that it did so by varying the summer insolation in northern high latitudes.
+Therefore, he deduced a 41,000-year period for ice ages.[22][23]
+However, subsequent research[20][24][25] has shown that ice age cycles of the Quaternary glaciation over the last million years have been at a period of 100,000 years, which matches the eccentricity cycle."

 ## 11-year Solar Cycle

 The Sun has an 11-year cycle, during which it oscillates between solar maximum and minimum, and also goes through a pole flip.
 Over a period of 22 years, the Sun would go through two cycles, each with opposite magnetic polarities.
 [1]